Presenting, JDRF Type One Summit.

 We understand that for many Australians, 11 November, Remembrance Day, is a important day to honour the memory of fallen soldiers and those who fought for our country.
 We will observe a minute of silence at 11am in respect of this day, as well as recognise the day in our opening address.

 Morning tea, light lunch and refreshments are included with your ticket.
 We will do our best to cater for a wide range of dietary requirements.
 Ingredient lists will be included on the day, but we are unable to confirm at this stage whether carb information will be available.
 We will update you closer to the day if this changes.
 You are more than welcome to bring your own food if it better suits you.

 The Kids' Program is suitable for age 5+, but you're welcome to have your under five/s in the sessions with you.
 Due to number restrictions for the venue, there are a limited number of spots available in teh Kids' Program.

 Our onsite kids' activity program will run concurrently to the day’s sessions, to provide a place where children are cared for and supervised so parents can focus 100% on the sessions.
 It's also a great opportunity for kids to meet and play with others just like them.

 We cater for two age groups, (5-11) and (12+) with a whole bunch of fun, age-appropriate and educational activities suitable for kids with type 1 diabetes, and their siblings too.

 Absolutely!
 We’ll have staff monitoring the children at all times, along with a testing station and stocked hypo station.
 Your child will have their own lanyard with contact details for you, so we can get in touch if need be.
 Children attending the Kids' Program should bring along their own Hypo Kit as they would if attending school.

 Yes, we’ll be recording the sessions (subject to each speaker's approval) and will make them available after the event.
-We'll also be streaming Dr Aaron Kowalski's keynote session via Facebook Live video for people to tune in all around the country.
-Keep an eye on social media or our newsletter for more details.